ERICA-04/updated-obsidian/UST/CAPSTONE PROJECT 2.md

 gives the power and flexibility to track and  resolve request quickly.

-with service request management ensures that the requestr is routed to right team's queue where agents can view sort and update reuqest .
+with service request management ensures that the request is routed to right team's queue where agents can view sort and update reuqest .

 after the agent has resolve the issue the customer is notided of the resolution
 ![[Pasted image 20221117190901.png]]